-Antarctica is so isolated and extreme, a snow-blanketed desert lost at the end of the world amidst vast oceans and protected by pack ice and looming icebergs, that few people make the trek to see and experience it.
-Yet intrepid, adventurous travellers can explore this wilderness, and what’s more they can do it in some style aboard a luxury cruise, allowing them to retrace historic voyages, enjoy close-up wildlife encounters and bag supreme bragging rights after some once-in-a-lifetime experiences.
+Antarctica is so isolated and extreme – a snow-blanketed desert lost at the end of the world amidst vast oceans and protected by pack ice and looming icebergs – that few people make the trek to see and experience it.
+Yet intrepid, adventurous travellers can explore this wilderness, and what’s more they can do it in some style aboard a luxury cruise ship, allowing them to retrace historic voyages, enjoy close-up wildlife encounters and bag supreme bragging rights after some once-in-a-lifetime experiences.

-Take to the air in a helicopter for an extraordinary perspective and fly to your private expedition yacht.
+Antarctica guarantees incredible experiences.
+Take to the air in a helicopter for an extraordinary perspective.
 Cruise through the coastal passages in serious style looking out for colonies of penguins and congregations of seabirds, in the company of an expert naturalist, geologist or marine biologist.
 Imagine life in the harsh conditions.
-Practice wildlife photography on seals with a top cameraman or huddle with penguins for exceptional close-up pictures.
-Keep an eye out for pods of orcas hunting.
-Board inflatable RIB vessels to uncover the hidden corners and secret shores of even the most off-the-beaten path locations.
-Land on the ice and explore deeper on foot or skis.
-Discover the work and scientific activity being undertaken at a remote research station.
-Slip beneath the ice and dive with the creatures that live here.
+Or, why not practice your wildlife photography on seals with a top cameraman, or huddle with penguins for exceptional close-up pictures?
+You might spend a day watching pods of orcas hunting, while the next, an inflatable RIB vessel will bring you to hidden corners and secret shores of even the most off-the-beaten path locations.
+Land on the ice and explore deeper on foot or skis, discover the work and scientific activity being undertaken at a remote research station, and slip beneath the ice to dive with the creatures that live here.
 Or simply sit in the all-embracing silence and stargaze in some of the darkest, least light-polluted skies.

-Sleep on a luxury cruise vessel, such as Silversea Explorer, which is surprisingly spacious by expedition ship standards and is kitted out with all manner of creature comforts.
+Sleep on a luxury expedition cruise vessel, such as Silver Explorer, which is both surprisingly spacious and kitted out with all manner of creature comforts.
 Or, for a truly exclusive exclusive, set sail between the icebergs on a private yacht.
-Ask us as well about staying on the ice in an historic explorer’s cabin or luxury wilderness camp.
+Ask us as well about staying on the ice at a wilderness camp – an experience you'll never forget.

 Combine the world’s wild remotes with unbridled luxury aboard the Silver Cloud, enjoying all-inclusive fine dining, open bars and the indulgence of a butler-served suite.